 After harvesting cashew nuts, you may want to store them up until you have a decent number, because processing them is a bit of an ordeal.
 The edible meat of the cashew is surrounded by a shell and a very dangerous, caustic liquid related to poison ivy.

 USE CAUTION WHEN PROCESSING YOUR CASHEWS.
 Wear long sleeved clothing, gloves, and goggles to keep the liquid from getting on your skin or in your eyes.

 Never crack open an unprocessed nut.
 To process the nuts, roast them OUTSIDE (never inside, where the fumes can build up and be breathed in).
 Place the nuts in an old or disposable pan (now your designated cashew pan, as it may never get fully clean of the dangerous cashew oils).

-Roast the nuts at 350-400 F. (230-260 C.) for 10-20 minutes.
+Roast the nuts at 350 to 400 degrees F. (230-260 C.) for 10 to 20 minutes.
 After roasting, wash the nuts with soap and water (Wear gloves!) to remove any residual oil.
 Crack the nut open to reveal the meat inside.
-Roast the meat in coconut oil for 5 minutes before eating.
+Roast the meat in coconut oil for five minutes before eating.